PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 An **open source product analytics platform**, PostHog addresses the lack of choice and control amongst disconnected analytics solutions by offering a **unified platform** with **control** over hosting, pricing, source, data, privacy and security.

-**PostHog Open Source** is positioned to service hobbyists and very small non-enterprise teams who may want to retain control of their data.
+**PostHog Open Source** is positioned to service 1-3 users in teams of any size, from hobbyists to enterprise deployments.

-**PostHog Free** is positioned to service small non-enterprise teams who need to retain control of their data.
+**PostHog Scale** is positioned to service collaborative teams or enterprises who need to retain control of their data.

-**PostHog Scale** is positioned to service large teams and enterprises who need to retain control of their data.
+**PostHog Cloud** is positioned to service collaborative teams or enterprises who value simplicity or don't need to retain control of their data.

-**PostHog Cloud** is positioned to service teams of any size who need less control.

 ## Target audience